FishGoddess/logit/README.md

 	// Create a new logger for use.
 	// Default level is debug, so all logs will be logged.
 	// Invoke Close() isn't necessary in all situations.
-	// If logger's writer has buffer or something like that, it's better to invoke Close() for flushing buffer or something else. logger := logit.NewLogger()
+	// If logger's writer has buffer or something like that, it's better to invoke Close() for syncing buffer or something else. logger := logit.NewLogger()
 	//defer logger.Close()